stanac/ArgoStore/docs/docs/docs/configuration/indexing.md

 });
 ```

-Also see [Configuration](/docs/configuration/configuration) for more information.
+Please see [Configuration](/docs/configuration/configuration) for more information.